jessitron/git-happens/init.md

 # Create your own repository

-Git happens in a directory, and all files and subdirectories are (by default) saved in the repo.
+Git happens in a directory, and all files and subdirectories are (by default) saved in the repo. if you haven't installed git yet, [please do](http://git-scm.com/downloads)

 ## Choose wisely

-Go to root directory of your project.
+Go to what will be the root directory of your project.
 This becomes the *working directory* of your project.

 > Please do not do this from your home directory, or from /, or from C:/.
 You will regret it.
 If you're playing around with git, create a directory and go there.